Is it still safe to fly? What you need to know after spate of plane crashes

 The missing plane marks the third major air incident involving US personnel in 10 days.

-A mid-air collision between an American Airlines jet and a US military Black Hawk helicopter in Washington DC took the lives of 67 passengers on Wednesday 29 January.
+A mid-air collision between an American Airlines jet and a US military Black Hawk helicopter in Washington DC took the lives of 67 people on Wednesday 29 January.

 Two days later, a medical jet crashed in Northeast Philadelphia, killing seven people, including all six passengers on board.